DIT112-V21/group-12/README.md

 ## What?

-The DanceCar is a fun application that was developed in order to let users manually control as well as dance with their SmartCar.
-The DanceCar application has two different modes that is Dance and Drive that the user can alternate between.
-In Drive mode the user can control the car with four different speed, angle and braking alternatives so that the user can choose the appropriate mode based on the surrounding environment.
-In Dance mode the user will be presented with four built in moves where the user can select one or many moves.
-With the selected moves the user can make the car perform the dance or choose to create a new dance out of the moves selected.
-The user can also create new moves where the DanceCar records a driving sequance and stores it for later use.
+The DanceCar is a fun application that was developed in order to let users remote control as well as dance with their SmartCar.
+DanceCar has two different use modes to alternate between _Dance_ and _Drive_.
+In _Drive_ mode the user can use our application to control the car and drive with four different speed, angle and braking alternatives so that they can choose the appropriate mode based on the surrounding environment.
+In _Dance_ mode the user will be able to have the car perform dance moves accompanyed by music which is provided via anoth application (Spotify).
+Alternatively, the user can also create new moves as the DanceCar records a driving sequence and stores it for later use.
 During any kind of dancing performance the user has the option to connect to spotify and play a song along with the dance.

 ## Why?